Short Fiction by Dennis Lowery

 I got my crutch under my arm and backed away from him.
 But grandpa thought someone surely had survived and would one day come to help.
 Mom—after dad died—had doubted; it’d been years, and she had nothing to believe left in her.
 I looked up at him, this man—the first human other than family I’d seen in years—who was so much bigger than dad and grandpa, “Who are you?”
 I asked.
 As he leaned forward, I saw a red and white patch on his arm near his shoulder.
 In the middle of it was a red leaf, just like the ones mom said she and dad loved so much in autumn before they had come far south to grandpa’s hoping it was safer than up north.

 “I’m…” he paused, the thing on his chest squawked something, and he pressed it to squawk back, “copy that,” he told it and looked back up, “we’re Canadian.
 I’m sorry we took so long to work our way down here to help you.”

 NOTE FROM DENNIS

 Pictures tell stories—or form the seed of one—and I collect them from the public domain or that have a Creative Commons license so I can use them.
 Months ago, I came across one that showed an abandoned building, close up of a window with the old metal horizontal blinds bent down like when you don’t want to raise them but peek out.
 So, I thought… who’s inside, what’s in there and maybe that’ll become a story.
-The morning of October 6, 2018, it came to me.
+One morning it came to me.
 So, I found another suitable image—of a ghoulish face—and took the ‘behind the glass’ black of the one, made it a transparent section and then moved the face into it.
 The figure became the watcher in the window.
 Over the next morning’s coffee, I wrote the first two drafts.
 I polished it more and you just read the result.
-Please bear with any remaining small errors or gaffes, I’ll refine this further after I let it sit for another day or two.
+Please bear with any remaining small errors or gaffes, I’ll refine this further.

 I hope you enjoyed the story.